Cleepople/Portfolio/README.md

       -Reddit Bots
       -Miscellanious Projects

-Read the individual "README" files to gain background information of certain files including pictures and descriptions of my work!
+Read the individual "README" files to gain background information of certain files including pictures and descriptions of my work.